-As the entire search world knows, Matt Cutts released a post last week – I'm paraphrasing – warning us that Google now considers “low quality guest posting” to be spam under their guidelines and will begin to take action in accordance with those beliefs.
+As the entire search world knows, Matt Cutts released a post last week – I'm paraphrasing – warning us that Google now considers “low-quality guest posting” to be spam under their guidelines and will begin to take action per those beliefs.

 I don't plan to revolve this post entirely around that announcement.
 If you didn't see Matt's post coming at least a year ago, you were either oblivious or in denial.

 THE ABILITY TO SCALE = THE EVENTUAL BLACKLISTING OF A TACTIC

 Any link building tactic that can be scaled – and cannot be “controlled” by Google in regards to their algorithm not being manipulated by it – will eventually become part of Google's “link scheme” list, complete with a FUD campaign within the search community centered around it to scare “in the know” webmasters into compliance.

 Next, up, we'll see a larger brand “nailed” with a penalty for guest posting – complete with the accompanying mainstream media coverage of that nailing so that Google can get their FUD campaign out into the mainstream media.
 The larger brand will then claim ignorance at breaking any guidelines (or blame their SEO company), do a bunch of articles sharing Google's “this tactic was bad” message, and then have their penalty revoked – all within a 1 to 2-week window.
 (The latest one of these “nailings” was Rap Genius.)

 THE INDUSTRY RESPONSE ROLLS IN

 As would be expected, comments began to flood in to Matt's post (at the time I'm writing this post, there are 420+ comments) while social media streams were just slightly short of all out panic and blogs within the industry published in force with cheers, jeers and the occasional “I told you so” posts.